phosfuldev/cortex/README.md

 Additionally, you need to create a `requirements.txt` file to specify any dependencies.
 For an example, see [any of our examples.](https://github.com/cortexlabs/cortex/tree/0.21/examples/pytorch/text-generator)

 ### 3. Define your inference API
 Just as each cluster has a YAML manifest, each API has one as well.
-Within `cortex.yaml`, you can specify basic things ilke the name of your API and the location of your Predictor script, but you can also customize your APIs compute resources, autoscaling behavior, prediction tracking, and more.
+Within your manifest, which we'll call `cortex.yaml`, you can specify the name of your API, the location of your Predictor script, your APIs compute resources, autoscaling behavior, prediction tracking, and more.
 You can see the [full documentation here.](https://docs.cortex.dev/deployments/realtime-api/api-configuration)

 ```yaml